HPC-ULL/eml/README.md

 Acknowledgements
 ----------------
-This work was supported by the Spanish Ministry of Education and Science through TIN2011-24598 project, through the FPU program and the Spanish network CAPAP-H4.
+This work was supported by the Spanish Ministry of Education and Science through TIN2011-24598 and TIN2016-78919-R project, through the FPU program and the Spanish network CAPAP-H.
-It also has been partially supported by EU under the COST programme Action IC1305, ‘Network for Sustainable Ultrascale Computing (NESUS)’
+It also has been partially supported by EU under the COST programme Action IC1305, ‘Network for Sustainable Ultrascale Computing (NESUS)’ and the European COST Action CHIPSET.
+Additional support was received through project ProID2017010130 and the grant TESIS2017010134, cofinanced by the Ministry of Economy, Industry, Commerce and Knowledge of Canary Islands and the European Social Funds (ESF).